Highlander: The Animated Series: Plot

 Accompanied by Ramirez, his adoptive sister Clyde, and their pet Gaul, Quentin seeks out the Jettators to gain their Quickening and their knowledge, not by beheading, but by a sharing as MacLeod and the Jettator grasp the same sword simultaneously (although the effects are sometimes just as destructive to the surrounding area).
 In the wake of a sharing, the Jettator becomes mortal and often his or her sword shatters to signify this.
 With the wisdom of Ramírez and the Quickenings of the Jettators, Quentin may be able to destroy Kortan.

 Despite being redesigned to attract a younger audience, the show was surprisingly mature/violent; it was not uncommon for minor characters to die, and while Quentin took other Immortals' power and knowledge without also taking their lives, Kortan still did it the old way, by beheading them.
 In addition, though essentially a good-versus-evil scenario, most of the characters on both sides were more than just black-and-white heroes and villains.
-Many of Kortan's henchmen are shown to have good characteristics and feelings, and even on occasion, Quentin will be tempted by greed and be selfish, especially when offered the chances of immense power.
+Many of Kortan's henchmen are shown to have good characteristics and feelings, and on occasion, even Quentin will be tempted by greed and be selfish, especially when offered the chances of immense power.
 Of course, ultimately, his good side always wins through.
 Some episodes involve Jettators making use of a loophole in their oath to challenge Kortan regardless, such as Matsuda, who built a cyborg to fight Kortan in his stead, or Cornell, who changed his name to Orion to be able to fight Kortan.